felipebottega/Tensor-Fox/README.md

     sklearn
     matplotlib
     numba
+    sparse_dot_mkl

 Make sure Numba and Numpy are up to date.
 Additionaly, make sure you are using a nice version of BLAS (MKL if possible).
 Instead of installing all these modules manually, other posibility is to just install [Anaconda](https://www.anaconda.com/distribution/), then everything, including the BLAS version, will be installed properly and up to date.
 This is the preferred way.
+If you want to install only the necessary packages, I recommend installing [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and then create a env with the required packages:

+    conda create --name myenv numpy pandas scipy scikit-learn matplotlib numba sparse_dot_mkl jupyter

+Note that *myenv* is the name of your env and can be anything.
+Also note that *jupyter* is optional, only if you work with jupyter notebooks.
 That is all!
 Now Tensor Fox is read to go!
 Let's start importing Tensor Fox and other necessary modules for now.

 ![alt text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/ipynb1.png)